Home » Archive by category 'Sales Management' (Page 2)

 2. Faster Responses

 Customer service teams need to be on top of their jobs and resolve queries quickly and accurately.
-First call resolution rates should be high with agents available 24/7, not only for phone conversations or chats but also to resolve trouble tickets.
+First call resolution rates should be high with agents available 24/7, not only for phone conversations or chats but also to resolve support tickets.

 3. Knowledge Hand-Outs